18 Things to Do in Providence in Rhode Island: History, Art, Family-Friendly Fun & More

 Federal Hill Welcome sign Providence Rhode Island

-Family-Friendly Things to Do in Providence RI
+Family-Friendly Things to Do in Providence

 Hang Out at Waterplace Park